 Fast forward to the 21st century, dachshunds are mostly used to track wounded deer.
 It helps that along with the robust legs, the dachshund also possesses the nose of a hound.
 In the United States of America, using dogs for hunting used to be illegal (and still is in some states).
 Hence, they are not commonly used for hunting in America.

 Dachshunds have also been known to be used in law enforcement.
 In Germany, for instance, it is not uncommon for these dogs to be used in police work and drug detection.

 All in all, dachshunds still make great hunting dogs even in the 21st century.
-However, they are also becoming increasingly popular as family pets.
-Thanks to their small size, they can live comfortably in apartments and other small spaces.
-They are also good with children and have a strong sense of smell, which means they make great search and rescue dogs.
+They also have a strong sense of smell, which means they make great search and rescue dogs.